asvin-io/asvin-docs/docs/source/tutorials/Fed4FIRE-Experiments.rst

         Using the generated ESpec, one can start the experiment on Fed4FIRE+ testbeds.
 The experiment will have a master node, influxdb node, and all other worker nodes.
         If ESpec is generated for 5 nodes, then the experiment will have a master node, influxdb node, and 5 worker nodes running.

-        **To reserve more than 15 nodes in an experiment, it is advised to inform the Fed4FIRE+ team before initiating**
+        **To reserve more than 15 nodes in an experiment, it is advised to inform the Fed4FIRE+ team before initiating the experiment.**

 2. Setting up Control Server
-        After successfully starting the experiment with Kubernetes cluster, the user shall deploy the control server from **https://github.ugent.be/jlemaes/experiment-webserver.git** on master node of the Kubernetes cluster.
+        After successfully starting the experiment with Kubernetes cluster, the user shall download the control server from  `Experiment-webserver github repository <https://github.ugent.be/jlemaes/experiment-webserver.git>`_ and deploy it on master node of the Kubernetes cluster.

         Follow the steps given in the repository.
         Then the control server website will be accessible by going to the public IPv6 address of the server.